 - Free storage for excess luggage at our office during the trek

-- Sleeping bags and down jackets provided if needed
+- Sleeping bags provided if needed

 Preparation for the Clockwise Everest High Passes Trek